mbwatson/publications/README.md

 The database is built off of the `postgres:10` image.
 The database credentials live in an external file (`postgres/db.env`), as they are also required by Django running in the `webapp` service.

 \* Note: Any database credentials altered in the `postgres/db.env` file will be conveniently scooped up by the necessary services.
-However, if you've already created the database, you will need to make the changes to the existing database by hand or take the more bullish approach and drop the volume completely and start fresh.
+However, if the database has already been created, the changes need to be made to the existing database by hand or take the more bullish approach and drop the volume completely and start fresh.

 Finally, we create a volume for the database so our data persists and pass traffic through the standard PostgreSQL port 5432.
 Notice that volume is listed at the top of the file with the `webapp` volumes.